Best Cheap Health Insurance in Texas for 2026

 Show All Rows

 • Silver plans are good for most people, but if you need more coverage, you should choose a Gold plan.
-Blue Cross and Blue Shield of Texas has the cheapest rates for Gold plans.
+Blue Cross and Blue Shield of Texas has the cheapest rates for Gold plans, at $467 per month before discounts.

 Best-rated health insurance companies in Texas